MANUFACTURING HUB

 Updated quarterly.
 This section reflects current threat intelligence from the FBI's Internet Crime Complaint Center (IC3), IBM X-Force, Verizon DBIR, Bitsight, and Dragos.

-IT and OT are converging, and that expands the attack surface.
-Dragos reported that 70% of ICS environments already had external connections from OEMs, IT networks, or the internet to OT, and a joint April 2026 advisory warned that Iran-affiliated actors were targeting internet-facing Rockwell Automation/Allen-Bradley PLCs across U.S. critical infrastructure.
+A joint April 2026 advisory warned Iran-affiliated actors were targeting internet-facing Rockwell Automation/Allen-Bradley PLCs across U.S. critical infrastructure.
 Poor segmentation makes the production floor far more reachable once OT systems are exposed to enterprise or internet-connected networks.

 32%